Milton Coste

 View all Manhattan listings

 Listing data is derived in whole or in part from the RLS at REBNY (Real Estate Board of New York) Internet Data Exchange (IDX) database.
 Real estate listings held by brokerage firms other than Milton Coste | Keller Williams NYC are marked with the RLS logo.
 The information provided is for consumers' personal, non-commercial use and may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.
-Data last updated: 1/1/1970.
+Data is refreshed every 15 minutes per REBNY IDX requirements.

 Frequently Asked Questions

 This depends on what type of home fits your household.
-All Upper West Side and Manhattan both offer a mix of apartment and multi-room units in co-ops, condos, and townhouses.
+Manhattan and Upper West Side both offer a mix of apartment and multi-room units in co-ops, condos, and townhouses.
 Larger 3- and 4-bedroom units, including townhouses and multi-family properties, tend to be more available in lower-density areas.
 Reviewing active listings filtered by bedroom count is the most reliable way to see what each neighborhood currently offers for larger households.
 A licensed broker can pull current inventory by bedroom count across both areas for a direct comparison.

 More Comparisons